Buddy Holly (album)

-Buddy Holly is the debut studio album by Buddy Holly.
+Buddy Holly is the debut solo studio album by Buddy Holly.
 It was released by Coral Records on February 20, 1958.
-The album collects Holly's four hit singles released on the Coral label; "Words of Love", "Peggy Sue", "I'm Gonna Love You Too", and "Rave On!".
+The album, featuring a rare photo of Holly without his trademark glasses on the front cover, collects Holly's four hit singles released on the Coral label; "Words of Love", "Peggy Sue", "I'm Gonna Love You Too", and "Rave On!".
 The backing group was Buddy Holly's band, the Crickets.

 Release history

 Some re-releases include the tracks from Holly's next single, "Early in the Morning" backed with "Now We're One", and "Take Your Time", the B-side of the single "Rave On".

 It was re-released again with different cover art in 2015 by WaxTime Records on 180 Gram Vinyl.
 This edition included the original liner notes and two extra tracks: "Now We're One" (issued as the B-side of Holly's "Early in the Morning") and "Ting-A-Ling".
 It also included new liner notes written by Gary Blailock in September 2014.